Settling Into Campus Life: Your Home Away From Home

 Adjusting to Campus Housing

-• Be honest about your feelings, likes, and dislikes.
+• Be honest about your preferences and boundaries.

 Roommates sit at their desks and smile as they laugh while hanging out in their dorm room.